 Chargé de recherche au CNRS, Historien et philosophe des sciences de la vie, IHPST (UMR 8590, Paris-1 Panthéon-Sorbonne, CNRS)

-I am also interested in the issue of the articulation of history and philosophy of science.
-Most of my contribution regards the problem of presentism and the way it might be possible to renew the aim and scope of what is usually termed 'historical epistemology' (continental philosophy of science).
+I am also interested in the issue of the connection between history and philosophy of science (HPS).
+Most of my contribution deals with the issue of "presentism" and the way it might be possible to renew the aim and scope of what is usually termed 'historical epistemology' (i.e. continental philosophy of science).

 Contact : firstname.lastname@example.org